ACHS Program Advisory Councils

 ACHS’s PACs are formally constructed to meet accreditation standard III of the Distance Education Accrediting Commission (DEAC), ACHS’s institutional accreditor (set out below).
-However, ACHS has long enjoyed a more informal and free-flowing information exchange with advisory council members and welcomes all feedback outside the formal meeting process outlined below.
+ACHS also has a long history of exchanging information with PAC members, industry experts, employers, and other professionals.

 PAC Qualifications & Skills